-That means the slow cooker is ideal for making pot roast.
-If you don’t have a slow cooker, a dutch oven or similar deep dish with a lid that can go in the oven will do.
-But the slow cooker is more energy efficient and easy to use.
+That means the slow cooker is ideal for making pot roasts.
+If you don’t have a slow cooker, a dutch oven or a similar deep dish with a lid that can go in the oven will do.
+But the slow cooker is more energy-efficient and easy to use.
 However, if you use a slow cooker, you will still need a large skillet, preferably cast iron, to brown the meat before it goes into the machine.

 Pot Roast Ingredients:

 - 3 – 4 lbs.
 Chuck or Rump roast.

 - pinch Kosher salt

 - pinch black pepper

 - 1 packet dry onion soup mix.
 I use this as a seasoning only.
 It’s very high in salt, but it won’t make the roast too salty, as long as you’re sparing with any additional salt.
 You can also use a couple beef bouillon cubes.